iCodeWalker/meals-app/README.md

     <Image src={logoImg} alt="logo" priority />

 6. As in Styles.header-background "header-background" is an invalid property name in JS so we have to use it like Styles["header-background"]

+7. We cannot use useState hook in Server Components. useState only works on Client Components.
+   By default Next.js marks components as Server Component.

+8. React Server Components and Client Components

+   React is a pure Client Side library it receives the HTML file that contains the client-side JS code and running the JS code in the Client Browser.

+   Next.js is a fullstack framework, so code is also executed on the backend.
+The backend server executes the server component functions and outputs the HTML code to be rendererd on the.
+The client side receives and renders the HTML code.

+   RSCs:
+   React server component are only rendered on the server.
+   By default all React components in Next.js app are RSCs.
+   Advantage : Less client side JS code, Good for SEO.

+   Client Component:
+   Components that are pre-rendered on the server but can also render on the client side. useState or useEffect hooks are not available on the Server side.
+   We have to use 'use client' directive in the component whom we want to render on client side also.
+   Advantage : client side interactivity and features.